<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=396945&amp;fmt=gif">

 10 Types of Content Your Employees Want to Share

 We know, from general social media user behaviours, that people generally like to share content that’s entertaining, interesting/factual or that makes them look knowledgeable.
-If you transfer this mini-checklist across to corporate content, it’s easy to see that some thought is needed to ensure your employee advocacy tool gets used – and, most importantly, gets used repeatedly because it generates the appetite to return.

 Here’s our list of 10 types of content your employees will want to share:

-1. Industry news.
+1. Industry news

 By curating third party news, especially from well-known media channels, that relates to your industry, you provide a link between the advocacy and the social selling elements of the business.
 Your advocates are then easily on the road to being seen as experts in their field and can use this type of content to commentary blogs and give their opinions and thoughts on new developments or trending topics.

-1. Unique content and views.
+2. Unique content and views

 Following on from point one, giving your employees the chance to create their own unique content will mean your advocacy channel is more credible due to its varied content feed.

 Apart from facilitating social selling, Employee Advocacy also has a massive impact on recruitment and retention within an organisation.
 Nowadays, people want to know that they are going to be working for a company with the right ethical approach, with values that match their own and one that walks the walk when it comes to valuing its people.
-There’s no better way to showcase this than to share some of the behind-the-scenes stuff in your advocacy tool.
-It’s the human side of your business and, these days, we can be open about flexibility, work/life balance and what makes us tick.

-1. Partner/Supply Chain News.
+4. Partner/Supply Chain News

-1. The Brand Story.
+5. The Brand Story

 Your employees want to build a credible online presence and, to do so, they need to have a deep understanding of who the organisation is, what it stands for and how it intends to position itself in the market.

 There’s a tightrope to walk here though.
 The content needs to genuinely add value to the way your people talk about your brand.
 It can’t be spin though, or even too marketing-focused.
 This content is about educating people in why their brand is best but without overtly selling.
 By getting this narrative right, you will benefit in two main ways: your brand story will get a better profile and you will also reduce the risk of people misinterpreting what the brand is trying to do.
-For example, see an image of Life @ Tribal post on 'The 5 Things I Learnt at Passle's Rainmaker 2018'.

 This category will undoubtedly appeal to your sales, and customer support teams.
 It’s essential to their drive to build relationships based on knowledge and experience to be able to speak about the latest innovations and updates.

-1. Leadership and Results.
+8. Leadership and Results

 Employees want to inspire their network and, as we heard earlier, everyone likes to share something that makes them look good.
 So don’t be shy about sharing the good news stories: successes, contract wins, new customers are all worthy of your advocacy channel.

-1. Thought leadership blogging.
+9. Thought leadership blogging

 Almost every organisation has an official blog channel these days.
 Why not use it to add content with a more personal slant?
 By encouraging your employees to write guest blogs, you can showcase authentic voices and opinions from within the company and help your employees to increase the standing of their own professional profile.

-1. Fun
+10. Fun

 Finally, don’t forget to include some of the stuff that keeps your people coming to work every day.
 We’re all human; having fun and enjoying what we do is a massive bonus for employees so, if you’re lucky enough to have a fun and friendly culture, share it.
 It could be anything from the office party to behind the scenes at an event or exhibition – whatever shows your human side.